deeksha-4/LS-Neural-Networks-NLP/Week1/Week1-README.md

 PyTorch is another powerful library we'll be using to implement our neural networks.
 Again, you do not require an in-depth knowledge of this module, just a basic understanding of the syntax and the specific functions we'll be using.

-1) [PyTorch tutorial](https://pytorch.org/tutorials/beginner/basics/intro.html) for the basic functions needed to build the classifier.
+1) [PyTorch tutorial](https://pytorch.org/tutorials/beginner/basics/intro.html) for the basic functions you'll need to build the classifier.
 2) [Complete video tutorial](https://www.youtube.com/watch?v=c36lUUr864M&pp=ygUcbmV1cmFsIG5ldHdvcmsgd2l0aCBweXRvcmNoIA%3D%3D)